Old-Code-Management/homemade_yes/README.md

 | uutils yes 0.2.2 |5.65GiB/s|5.62GiB/s |
 | homemade_yes 0.3 | 5.09GiB/s    | 5.24GiB/s|
 | homemade_yes 0.4   | 5.61Gib/s    |5.62GiB/s |

-`homemade_yes` 0.5 was not tested because it doesn't provide any performance improvements.

 ## Traditional version
 I have also written a more traditional version of `yes` at `src/bin/posix-only.rs`.
 This version does not include the `--version` and `--help` arguments, simplifying the code massively.